Economic and Trade Policy

 Lecturer in Modern Middle Eastern History

 I am an historian of colonial empire with a special focus on the Middle East and the Mediterranean in the twentieth century.

 I work on the discourse and politics of economic development in the French League of Nations Mandate in Syria and Lebanon, on the history of Fordism in the post-Ottoman Middle East, and on the global history of colonial commodities and natural resources.

 - +44 (0)121 41 48113

 An anthropologist by education, I enjoy doing interdisciplinary research.
 My main interest is the production of heritage in post/colonial contexts and the associated politics of history, social memory and development, including local as well as transnational relations and practices, from heritage management to tourism and the social lives of the people living near designated heritage sites.

 - +44 (0)121 414 5498

-Professor Robert Lee is Head of the Law School and the Director of the Centre for Legal Education and Research at the University of Birmingham.
-He has acted as specialist adviser to the European Parliament, the European Commission, the House of Commons and the National Assembly for Wales and has worked for the Department for the Environment in Northern Ireland (drafting ...
+Professor Robert Lee is the Director of the Centre for Legal Education and Research at the University of Birmingham.
+He has acted as specialist adviser to the European Parliament, the European Commission, the House of Commons and the National Assembly for Wales and has worked for the Department for the Environment in Northern Ireland (drafting environmental legislation), the ...